EXPIRED

 Commitment to safeguarding

-Benchill Primary School is committed to safeguarding, child protection and promoting the well-being of children and young people and expects all staff to share this commitment.
-The successful candidate will be subject to an enhanced DBS check prior to starting.
+The school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+An enhanced DBS disclosure will be required.

 This job post has expired.